philchute/ASP-site/wwwroot/markdown/ccgs.md

 ### The Lord of the Rings Trading Card Game

 The Lord of the Rings TCG was created by [Decipher](http://www.decipher.com/) in 2001.
 After 19 expansions the game went out of print in 2007.
-Finally in 2020 an unoffical Player's Committee formed to continue the game More information can be found on the [website](https://lotrtcgpc.net).
+Finally in 2020 an unoffical Player's Committee formed to continue the game.
+More information can be found on the [website](https://lotrtcgpc.net).

 Official Releases: